Tamarai Station: Layout

-Adjacent stations

 History

 Japanese Government Railways (JGR) had opened the Inukai Light Rail Line (犬飼軽便線) (later Inukai Line) from Ōita to Nakahanda on 1 April 1914.
 The track was extended westwards in phases, with this station opening as the new western terminus on 30 November 1925.
 On 2 December 1928, Tamarai was linked up with Miyagi, the eastern terminus of the Miyagi Line (宮地線), which had been extended eastwards from Kumamoto since 1914.
 Through-traffic was established between Kumamoto and Ōita.
 The two lines were merged and the entire stretch redesignated as the Hōhi Main Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.

 On 17 September 2017, Typhoon Talim (Typhoon 18) damaged the Hōhi Main Line at several locations.
 Services between Aso and Nakahanda, including Tamarai, were suspended and replaced by bus services.
 Rail service from Aso through this station to Miemachi was restored by 22 September 2017 Normal rail services between Aso and Ōita were restored by 2 October 2017.